Sanni2712/raspberrypi3_baremetal_arm/README.md

 # Raspberry Pi baremetal ARM assembly

-open cmd in the program folder or navigate to the program folder in cmd to compile the code and generate the .img file type <br>
+open cmd in the program folder or navigate to the program folder in cmd to compile the code and generate the kernel.img file <br>
 ->``make``

 To run the code, put the `kernel.img` in a FAT32 formatted SD card along with `bootcode.bin`, `fixup.dat` & `start.elf`